gomorpheus/morpheus-apidoc/source/includes/_zones.md

 zoneType  | "standard" | Map containing code or id of the zone type groupId  | null | Specifies which Server group this zone should be assigned to

+Additional properties are dynamic for the most part depending on teh zone/cloud type.
+To determine what these are please look at the `optionTypes` list on the `ZoneType` record.

 <aside class="warning">Creating a Server zone requires the `System Admin` role.</aside>

 ## Updating a Zone